equinux/enterprise-vpn-rollout/README.md

 Documentation and how-tos on deploying VPN Tracker in organizations using configuration profiles.

 ## Overview
-VPN Tracker is an enterprise VPN client for macOS, iOS and iPadOS.
-It supports the following VPN protocols:
+This guide describes how to deploy VPN Tracker, an enterprise-ready VPN solution for Mac, iPhone and iPad devices with support for the following VPN protocols:
 - IPsec
 - L2TP (macOS)
 - OpenVPN